susumuishigami/hakone-geo-walker/README.md

 - Tagged releases: verified and published versions
 - `main` branch: integrated draft under review
-- other branches: experimental or work in progress (WIP)
+- Other branches: experimental or works in progress (WIP)
-- data and documents under review may include unverified information
+- Data and documents under review may include unverified information
-- contents are subject to change without notice
+- Contents are subject to change without notice

 ## ディレクトリ構成